What is tinnitus?

 Can children be at risk for tinnitus?

 It is relatively rare but not unheard of for patients under 18 years old to have tinnitus as a primary complaint.
 However, it is possible that tinnitus in children is significantly under-reported, in part because young children may not be able to express this complaint.
 Also, in children with congenital sensorineural hearing loss that may be accompanied by tinnitus, this symptom may be unnoticed because it is something that is constant in their lives.
 In fact, they may habituate to it; the brain may learn to ignore this internal sound.
 In pre-teens and teens, the highest risk for developing tinnitus is associated with exposure to high intensity sounds, specifically listening to music.
 In particular, virtually all teenagers use personal MP3 devices and nearly all hand-held electronic games are equipped with ear buds.
-It is difficult for a parent to monitor the level of sound children are exposed to.
-Therefore, the best and most effective mode of prevention of tinnitus in children is proper education relative to excessive sound exposure, as well as monitoring by parents or other caregivers.
+It is difficult for a parent to monitor the level of sound exposure to children using these devices.
+Therefore, the best and most effective mode of prevention of tinnitus in children is proper education on the risks of excessive sound exposure in combination with proper monitoring by parents or other caregivers.
 Limits on the maximum volume output can be programmed into many electronic devices.

 - Avoid exposure to loud sounds and noises

 - Get your blood pressure checked.
 If it is high, get your doctor’s help to control it